hongl-fnst/dnf/README.md

 	F3:Next  F4:Back  F5:Info  F9:Exit

-	-  locale:Language pack
+	-  locale :Language pack
         -  dev :provide header files for other software
 	-  doc : document
 	-  dbg : debug file
 	-  staticdev ：static compilation file
 	-  ptest : Python unit testing framework

 ```
 #### (5) Confirm install
 &emsp;&emsp;If you select "No" in the "license" interface, but there is GPLV3 packages in the dependences,
-<br>&emsp;&emsp;A dialog box will ask your decision.
+<br>&emsp;&emsp;a dialog box will ask your decision.
 ```
         ┌────────────────────────┤ GPLv3 that be depended ├────────────────────────┐
         │                                                                          │